AntonioDonnangelo/Predicting-2024-US-Corn-Yield/README.md

 Build a model to **predict the 2024 U.S. national corn yield (bu/acre)** using historical USDA yield data and weather data.
 The final output includes:

-- A **point prediction** and **uncertainty estimate** for 2024.
+- A **point prediction** and **uncertainty estimate** for 2024
-- An evaluation of model performance on past years.
+- An evaluation of model performance on past years
-- Clear documentation of assumptions, logic, process, and key findings.
+- Clear documentation of assumptions, logic, process, and key findings

 ---
+## Requirements

+The necessary dependencies for this project can be found in the requirements folder.
+This folder includes files for both Conda and pip environments.

+- Python version: 3.10.10

 ## Project Outline

 ### 1. Data Acquisition

-- Download **historical corn yield data** at county, state, and national level from USDA quick stats trough the [API](https://quickstats.nass.usda.gov/api) provided.
+- Download **historical corn yield data** at county, state, and national levels from USDA quick stats through the [API](https://quickstats.nass.usda.gov/api) provided
-- Load **daily county-level weather data** already in possession with the project, *wx_hist_df.parquet*.
+- Load **daily county-level weather data** already in possession with the project, *wx_hist_df.parquet*

 ### 2. Data Sanity Check

 - Merging data of yield in one .csv since the request allowed not more than 50.000 records togheter
-- Validation of the yield data and weather data.
+- Validation of the yield data and weather data
-- Handling missing values, check for unit consistency, and verifying dimensions.
+- Handling missing values, check for unit consistency, and verifying dimensions
-- Different granularity: The yield data from USDA quick stats is from 1910 at year level and the weather data is at daily level from 2000. <br>
+- Different granularity: yield data from USDA Quick Stats is available at the annual level starting from 1910, whereas weather data is at daily resolution starting from 2000

 ### 3. Exploratory Data Analysis